ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 This will generate [data.binary](assets/data.binary) file in a binary rows format.

 ### Exploring RowBinary files
-Automatic schema inference is not supported for this format, so in order to explore before loading we have to define schema explicitly:
+Automatic schema inference is not supported for this format, so to explore before loading, we have to define schema explicitly:

 ```sql
 SELECT *